ranitraj/instaLens/README.md

 - Utilized the latest tutorials, articles, and community forums to find solutions for specific issues related to camera integration with Compose.

 #### Challenge 2: Scaling RectF Coordinates
-The RectF coordinates from the TensorFlow Lite model were not scaled to fit different device resolutions, leading to inaccuracies in displaying detected objects.
+The RectF coordinates from the TensorFlow Lite model were not scaled to fit different device resolutions, leading to inaccuracies in drawing bounding boxes around the detected objects.

 **Addressed By:**
 - A robust debugging process was established to calculate the size of the camera preview screen, and the size of input and output images.